anoora17/CLI-APP/README.md

 ##  Bamazon CLI-App

-An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer, view, track and update the product inventory as a manager, and track the total sales by department as an executive.
+In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
+The app will take in orders from customers and deplete stock from the store's inventory.
+As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

 ## Code Example

 				  var mysql = require('mysql');
 					var prompt = require('prompt');
 					var colors = require('colors/safe');
 					var Table = require('cli-table');
 					var connection = mysql.createConnection({
 						host: 'localhost',
 						user: 'root',

-#

 ## Installation
 npm packages: